manasvimohan/personalwebsite/README.md

 Further, you will notice I use a custom domain, ie www.manasvi.co.in.
 This can also be set in the github repo settings.

 # Contact
-If you wish to know more, ping me.
+If you wish to know more, ping me, [contact details here](https://github.com/manasvimohan)